xia-cui/yandex_practicum_projects/trending_video_analysis/README.md

+There are three files in this folder: the project file in jupyter notebook, in html, and a p2p report.

 The report presents the analysis of the trending videos data and respond to three key questions:

 1. Which video categories trended most often?